 Did you know that problems with word spacing and writing on lines are absolutely connected to a child’s body awareness?

 Children develop this skill very early on, but in some cases it can go underdeveloped.
-This an lead to trouble with coordination and tasks requiring spatial awareness.
+This can lead to trouble with coordination and tasks requiring spatial awareness.
 Some of the challenges can include bumping into things, falling down, confusing right with left and similar issues.
 It can even result in posture problems and deficits in handwriting skills.
 Happily, there are methods to counteract these issues, such as utilizing various forms of play therapy.
+Here are some balance and coordination toys to consider.

 For more about how to help with coordination and spatial awareness, read the original article here: